 100% of women have some extent of diastasis recti in the 3rd trimester.
 In some cases, if the gap is very small, it will shrink in the first few weeks postpartum.
 But what many do not know is that if left untreated, this distance at 8 weeks remains unchanged at 1 year postpartum!
 Diastasis recti and pelvic floor problems tend to be present together.
 66% of women with diastasis recti have some level of pelvic floor dysfunction.

 Ab separation is caused by continuous stretching of the connective tissue and also intra-abdominal pressure on it.
-The belly button is the weakest spot of this connective tissue.
+The belly button is often the weakest spot of this connective tissue.
 Any exercise that increases intra-abdominal pressure make the separation worse and make it impossible for the abs to be brought back together.
-This includes wearing a front loading baby carrier, movements where you arch your back, and almost every traditional ab exercise.
+This includes wearing a front loading baby carrier, movements where the ribs are flared, and almost every traditional ab exercise.

-A diastasis can be closed on anyone at any time.
+A diastasis can be improved on anyone at any time.
 It does not matter when you had your baby or even if you have had a baby at all!
-Closing a diastasis is achieved by not only decreasing the separation between the rectus abdominus, but by increasing the tension in the linea alba.
+Rehabilitating a diastasis is achieved by not only decreasing the separation between the rectus abdominus, but by increasing the tension in the linea alba.
 We need to reestablish proper function of the core and proper balance between the rectus abdominus, the internal and external obliques, an the transverse abdominus.

 Surgery should be your very last resort!
 If you decide on surgery, abdominal muscles must be strengthened beforehand to maintain the integrity of the sutures.
 The surgery to repair this requires a hipbone to hipbone incision and the recovery is very difficult.
-That is why corrective exercises are recommended first, and from what we have seen with clients, in most cases that is enough to close the gap.
+That is why corrective exercises are recommended first, and from what we have seen with clients, in most cases that is enough.

 Below are testimonials from some of our clients who had diastasis recti: